 Despite our best attempts to raise open-minded, culturally sensitive children, we will inevitably get the questions from strangers (and family members, mind you); "Isn't that a girl's toy?" when they see a boy playing with a doll.

-The answer to these questions can be as straightforward or complicated as you want them to be, but playing with dolls has great developmental benefits for our kids - just as much as playing with trucks or car toys has for both genders.
+Playing with dolls has great developmental benefits for our kids - just as much as playing with trucks or toy cars has for both genders.

 One thing to keep in mind when your child shows an interest in a baby doll is that our babies model the behaviour they see and emulate the things they experience.
-When your baby chooses to play with a doll, it's most likely because he sees you take care of him, and he is trying to copy that and isn't imitation the highest form of flattery?
+When your baby chooses to play with a doll, it's most likely because he sees you take care of him, and he is trying to copy that.

 2 min read